MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/describe-service.md

 ---
-title: Describe your service in the Mobile Broadband Metadata Authoring Wizard
+title: Describe your Service in the Mobile Broadband Metadata Authoring Wizard
 description: Describe your service in the Mobile Broadband Metadata Authoring Wizard
 keywords:
 - Describe your service in the Mobile Broadband Metadata Authoring Wizard